 At 14 edges the breaking of Kontsevich's conjecture by $\phi^4$-graphs is soft in the sense that after eliminating the exceptional prime 2 (in the first case) or after a quadratic field extension by cube roots of unity (leading to $q=1$ mod 3) $\bar N(q)$ becomes a polynomial in $q$.

 At 16 edges we find two new classes of counter-examples.
-One resembles what we have found at 14 edges by providing three different polynomials this time depending on the remainder of $q$ mod 4 [Eq.\ (\ref{22d})].
-The result is of polynomial type after a quadratic field extension by fourth roots of unity (leading to $q=1$ mod 4).
+One resembles what we have found at 14 edges but provides three different polynomials depending on the remainder of $q$ modulo 4 [Eq.\ (\ref{22d})].

-The second class is of an entirely new type.
-A formula for $\bar N(q)$ can be given that entails a polynomial in $q$ together with the number of points in the complement of a surface in $\PP^3$ (Eqs.\ (\ref{22e1}) -- (\ref{22e6}).
+The second class of counter-examples from graphs with 16 edges is of an entirely new type.
+A formula for $\bar N(q)$ can be given that entails a polynomial in $q$ plus $q^2$ times the number of points in the complement of a surface in $\PP^3$, Eqs.\ (\ref{22e1}) -- (\ref{22e6}).
 (The surface has been identified as a singular K3.
-In fact it is a Kummer surface with respect to the elliptic curve $y^2+xy=x^3-x^2-2x-1$, corresponding to the weight 2 level 49 newform \cite{BS}.)
-This inplies that the motive of the graph hypersurface is of non-mixed-Tate type.
-The result was found by computer algebra using the reduction Thm.\ \ref{thm1} which is proved with geometrical tools that lift to the Grothendieck ring of varieties $K_0($Var$_k)$.
+It is a Kummer surface with respect to the elliptic curve $y^2+xy=x^3-x^2-2x-1$, corresponding to the weight 2 level 49 newform \cite{BS}.)
+This implies that the motive of the graph hypersurface is of non-mixed-Tate type.
+The result was found by computer algebra using Prop.\ \ref{prop1} and Thm.\ \ref{thm1} which are proved with geometrical tools that lift to the Grothendieck ring of varieties $K_0($Var$_k)$.
 This allows us to state the result as a theorem in the Grothendieck ring: The equivalence class of the graph hypersurface $X$ of graph Fig.\ 1(e) minus vertex 2 is given by the Lefschetz motive $\LL=[\A^1]$ and the class $[F]$ of the singular degree 4 surface in $\PP^3$ given by the zero locus of the polynomial

 namely (Thm.\ \ref{thm2})